In page navigation

 How has the company performed in recent years?

-Despite this impressive performance, the company has not been without its share of controversy.
-Notable incidents include claims boohoo has been exploiting workers at its suppliers’ factory in Leicester, and in October 2020, the company’s own auditor, PricewaterhouseCoopers (PwC), resigned citing concerns over boohoo’s reputation.
+While the company expects those effects to wear off and believes the underlying business remains strong, there have been other controversies too.
+Notable incidents include claims boohoo has been exploiting workers at its suppliers’ factory in Leicester, and in October 2020 the company’s own auditor, PricewaterhouseCoopers (PwC), resigned citing concerns over boohoo’s reputation.

 Is it a good time to buy boohoo shares now?